mvonherrmann-bit/project_groupB/README.md

 ### User Stories decomposition into tasks with team member allocated:

 1. I want to look for restaurants within Orange County.
 What kind of services do they provide (outdoor/indoor seating, take out, delivery, curbside, social distancing, and disinfecting and sanitizing).
 I want to find a restaurant that matches my criteria within Orange County.
-*10 Days*
+*10 Days*.
 **Tasks:**
 a) Extract location information and names of restaurants from Twitter API
 b) Create queries for the different keywords(seating, take out, ...)
 c) Create interface for user/diner to search for services based on keywords(search bar,sub pages)

 2. As a diner, I want to find restaurants near me that are COVID compliant.
 How are restaurants maintaining a safe and COVID compliant environment?